Deriving data from State

 end)

 There's a lot to unpack here!
-Let's start with the selectPlayers
+Let's start with the selectPlayers function.

 It's another selector, but it's very simple.
 Even simpler than our original

-selectBlueTeam
+selectBlueTeam selector.

-So, what's its purpose here? selectPlayers
+So, what's its purpose here? selectPlayers is an input selector.
+Under the

-is passing the result of selectPlayers
+hood, createSelector is passing the result of selectPlayers to our result

 function, which, in this case, is the function responsible for actually